Justin Timberlake and Missy Elliott Share Powerful Advice As They Receive Honorary Doctorates

 Berklee called Elliott a "groundbreaking solo superstar, pioneering producer, songwriter, singer, and rapper" in their announcement about the artists receiving the honorary diploma this year.

-Her words mirror an Instagram video she shared on Thursday.
+Her enlightened words at the podium mirrored an Instagram video she shared on Thursday.
 She recorded a video of herself writing a note on a yellow legal pad that said, "For those of you going through rough times and feel like giving up: Do not give up!
 Keep the faith.
 You got this!"

-Her wise words continued into her caption.
+The sage wisdom continued into her caption.

 "Sometimes you may feel like giving up because you work so damn hard and you still not in the place you want to be if its Mentally/Financially/Job/ or whatever but even if it feel like its a long time DO NOT LOSE THE FAITH!" she penned.
 "Speak it into EXISTENCE!
 Most of the time it don't happen over night but if you keep BELIEVING & SPEAKING it something good will most likely come out it ‼️"